 The uncertainty surrounding the legality of marijuana has lead to many major insurance carriers being reluctant to offer insurance to the industry and presents obstacles finding the right insurance policy.
 Many cannabis companies struggle to get quotes and can be left with substandard insurance policies with significant gaps in coverage.

 This is why it’s so important to work with an insurance broker that has access to the top industry carriers, a proven track record of placing insurance and managing claims for Cannabis companies.
-At Founder Shield, we partner with the leading international insurance carriers that design policies specifically for cannabis companies.
+At Founder Shield, we have build a cannabis-specific subsidiary, AlphaRoot who partners with the leading international insurance carriers that design policies specifically for cannabis companies.
 We work with some of the top public cannabis companies in the US and Canada and craft tailored risk management programs that allow them to focus on the things that matter, growing their business.

 Why is Insurance for Cannabis Companies Important?

 Insurance is a vital way of managing risk for all industries, and Cannabis is no exception.
 As an emerging industry built around a federally illegal (and, in many places, currently illegal) substance, the cannabis industry is especially risky.
 Companies must navigate new, evolving and uneven regulations.
 The legal climate sometimes seems to be changing daily, making it hard for companies to keep up.
 Multiple recent lawsuits have highlighted the importance and a solid D&O policy for cannabis companies:

 - Cronos Group Inc. has faced securities litigation.

 - MedMen, a cannabis retailer, and its executives have been sued.

 - Aphria Inc. has been hit with a securities lawsuit.